kaby76/AntlrVSIX/README.md

 # AntlrVSIX

 AntlrVSIX is an extension for Visual Studio 2019 and Visual Studio Code to support editing of Antlr v4 grammars.
-It is implemented as a client/server using the [Language Server Protocol (LSP)](https://langserver.org/) protocol.
-It uses Microsoft's Language Server Protocol [client](https://www.nuget.org/packages/Microsoft.VisualStudio.LanguageServer.Client/) and [server](https://www.nuget.org/packages/Microsoft.VisualStudio.LanguageServer.Protocol/) APIs.
+It is implemented as a client/server using the [Language Server Protocol (LSP)](https://langserver.org/) protocol, using Microsoft's Language Server Protocol [client](https://www.nuget.org/packages/Microsoft.VisualStudio.LanguageServer.Client/) and [server](https://www.nuget.org/packages/Microsoft.VisualStudio.LanguageServer.Protocol/) APIs.
 The server is implemented in C#; the client for VS 2019